-Antimicrobial resistance (AMR) is dramatically increasing worlwide and is becoming one of the most urgent public health threat.
-There is an urgent need for actions to reverse the curve of AMR expansion and to develop innovative drugs (antibiotics, antiparasites, antifungals, antivirus) and therapeutic strategies for safer and sustainable treatments of infectious diseases.
-To respond to this urgency, AMR has been declared one of the three priorities of the Institut Pasteur Strategic Plan.
+Antimicrobial resistance (AMR) is dramatically increasing worldwide, becoming one of the most urgent public health threats.
+There is a pressing need to reverse the spread of AMR pathogens and to develop innovative drugs (antibiotics, antiparasites, antifungals, antivirus) and therapeutic strategies as sustainable treatments of infectious disease.
+To respond to this need, AMR has been declared one of the three priorities of the Institut Pasteur Strategic Plan.

-The Institut Pasteur is an international center of excellence for biomedical research aiming at unravelling the fundamental mechanisms of life, leading to medical applications.
-The Department of Organic Chemistry of the University of Oxford is a world-leading chemistry department carrying out pioneering work, in particular in Chemistry for Biology and Medicine, with a research axis on combating antibiotic resistance.
-These two high profile and complementary Institutions have decided to join their forces to develop cutting edge projects at the interface of Chemistry and Biology to better tackle the AMR challenge.
+The Institut Pasteur is an international center of excellence for biomedical research supporting projects to treat and prevent disease, leading to therapeutic applications.
+The Department of Organic Chemistry at the University of Oxford is a world-leading chemistry department carrying out pioneering work, particularly in the field of chemistry for biology and medicine, with a focus on combating antibiotic resistance.
+These two Institutions are joining their forces and complementary expertise to develop cutting edge projects at the interface of chemistry and biology to tackle the AMR challenge.

 This program will foster synergistic projects to fight AMR between the Institut Pasteur and the Oxford Chemistry Department through a joint PhD program.
-PhD students will work on collaborative projects between the two institutions spending some time of their PhD in the partner laboratory.
-The exchange programm will be particularly attractive for students and will train them to interdisciplinarity.
+PhD students will work on collaborative projects between the two institutions, spending some of their time in the partner laboratory.
+The exchange program will support the multidisciplinary training of the selected students.

-The development of new chemical agents addressing AMR will enable to have:
+The development of new chemical agents to fight AMR will include:

 (1) chemical probes to better understand the biology underlying AMR

-(2) new leads for therapeutic agents that are drammatically needed.
+(2) new leads for therapeutic agents that are urgently needed.

-The students will receive a unique and reknown multidisciplinary training in Biology of the diseases and in Chemistry for Medecine, providing a strong attractiviness for their profile.
+The students will receive a unique multidisciplinary training in biology of the infectious disease and chemistry for medicine.

-Recrutement will be organized jointly by the two institutions following international advertising.
-Call for applications opens in September for the class starting in October of the following year.
+Recruitment will be organized jointly by both institutions following international advertisement of the program.
+The call for applications opens in September for the class starting in October of the following year.

 Students will be part of the International Doctoral Program (PPU) of the Institut Pasteur.